karmake2/karmake2.github.io/_posts/2020-01-1-TextMall.md

 Impact of Project TextMall
 ======
-Text Data not only contains human's observed (objective) information about the world, but also their subjective opinions, making text data an extremely useful resource for discovering (and understanding) people's attitudes, opinions and preferences, which is needed in optimizing all kinds of decisions related to people, ranging from making effective and acceptable public policies by governments, to deciding critical medical treatment for patients by doctors, to providing personalized tutoring materials to students by teachers, and/or to effective advertising of products to people on the Internet by companies.
-Text-Mall, once realized, will enable real world users to conduct such analysis and thus, facilitate more informed decision-making process for them.
+Text-Mining is essential for optimizing all kinds of decisions related to people, ranging from making effective and acceptable public policies by governments, to deciding critical medical treatment for patients by doctors, to providing personalized tutoring materials to students by teachers, and/or to effective advertising of products to people on the Internet by companies. *Text-Mall*, once realized, will enable real world users to conduct such analysis and thus, facilitate more informed decision making process for them. *Text-Mall* operators will also be combined flexibly to support a wide range of analysis tasks that may require different workflows, thus enabling an application developer to *program* a text mining application by using *Text-Mall* as a programming language for text analysis.